What are shipping container Homes?

 The materials and finishes are used in shipping container homes and it can directly impact its aesthetic appeal and overall durability.

-For example, flooring, adding drywall, and countertops can create a more finished look when you can have used corrugated metal sheets also it can maintain a more industrial feel.
+For example, flooring, adding drywall, and countertops can create a more finished look when you can use corrugated metal sheets also it can maintain a more industrial feel.

 The custom feature can play a vital role because every person have different choice and different requirement.